 - Cabin dust/combination filter replacement

 These maintenance checks are by no means exhaustive.
 Your car will need more demanding maintenance as it ages.
-For example, it may need new spark plugs every 60,000 miles and coolant changing once every 150,000miles.
+For example, it may need new spark plugs every 30,000 miles and coolant changing once every 30,000 miles or two years.

-Below are the common Mercedes services and their cost according to YourMechanic
+Below are typical Mercedes services and their costs.

 What Are Common Mercedes Repairs?